hemanthchowdary1/Smart-Home-App/README.md

 White: Offers a clean background that improves readability and enhances visual clarity.

 # User Flow:
-The app is designed with a clear and simplified navigation flow, ensuring that users can easily transition from one function to another without confusion or clutter.
+The app is designed with a clear and simplified navigation flow, ensuring that users can easily transition from one function to another without confusion.

 # Main Screens
 # Device Dashboard: